-As of December 31, 2020, we had 262 full- and part-time employees, including 113 who typically work at our corporate headquarters in Emeryville, CA and 149 who typically work from home in locations across the country.
+As of December 31, 2021, we had 247 full-time and part-time employees, including 83 who typically work at our corporate headquarters in Emeryville, CA and 164 who typically work from home in locations across the country.
 We also engage third-party vendors to provide IT, underwriting and other support services.

-Our ability to operate efficiently and profitably, to offer products and services that meet the expectations of our customers, and to maintain an effective risk management framework is highly dependent on the competence and integrity of our employees, as well as the employees of the third-party service providers, vendors and others on which we rely.
-As such, we prioritize human capital management with the goal to attract, retain and develop a high-quality, diverse employee base.
-We offer competitive salaries and benefits, and have sought to build a performance-driven corporate culture that fosters employee engagement, collaboration and innovation.
+Our ability to operate efficiently and profitably, to offer products and services that meet the expectations of our customers, and to maintain an effective risk management framework is highly dependent on the competence and integrity of our employees, as well as the employees of the third-party service providers, vendors and others whom we engage.